 As part of any application for site plan approval, a Traffic Impact Analysis shall be submitted for review by the reviewing Boards' Engineer.
 The Traffic Impact Analysis shall consider both vehicular and pedestrian traffic.
-Provided.
+Not provided.

 9.4 Intersection Improvements